eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-19_coming-hardfork-19-or-hf19-meme-expressions.md

 - - -

-This page is synchronized from the post: [Coming Hardfork 19 or HF19 - MEME EXPRESSIONS](https://steemit.com/@deanliu/coming-hardfork-19-or-hf19-meme-expressions)
+This page is synchronized from the post: ['Coming Hardfork 19 or HF19 - MEME EXPRESSIONS'](https://steemit.com/@deanliu/coming-hardfork-19-or-hf19-meme-expressions)